These ideas will guarantee that your destination wedding is a total win for your guests

 Hosting a destination wedding is no small feat, but once you’ve arrived at your destination and are celebrating with your favorite people in the world, the experience is priceless.
 You can think of it as not only your wedding, but an amazing vacation that you (and hopefully your guests) will remember forever.

-Follow these steps to plan a destination wedding that your guests will rave about for years to come.
+Follow these steps to plan a destination wedding in Las Vegas that your guests will rave about for years to come.

 Choose a Guest-Focused Locale and Pump up the Destination on Your Website